SimpleArt/recursive_cache/README.md

 Python is well known for its conservative restriction on the amount of recursive calls one may have at any given moment.
 One way to work around this is to cache results to avoid recursing deeper when unnecessary.
 The issue with this approach is that you need to start finishing recursive calls and caching their results before the amount of recursive calls becomes too large.
 This module seeks to provide an alternative caching mechanism which allows deep recursion that goes well beyond the recursion limit.

-Other examples may be seen in the `examples.py` file.
+Examples may be seen in the `examples.py` file.

+# Deep Recursion

 ```python
 @recursive_cache